At a Glance

 ✨Emphasise Your Communication Skills

 As a QHSE Manager, you'll need to communicate effectively with various stakeholders.
-Prepare to discuss how you've successfully collaborated with project teams and clients in the past to promote a culture of safety.
+Prepare to discuss how you've successfully advised teams and collaborated with project managers in previous roles.